 - Yield: 30 1x

 - Cuisine: American

 - 1 teaspoon pure vanilla extract

 - 1–3 Tablespoons warm water (less if your dates are really sticky)

-- Meanwhile, in a food processor add dates, almonds, ½ cup coconut, cocoa powder and salt.
+- Meanwhile, in a food processor add dates, almonds, the other 1/2 cup of coconut, cocoa powder and salt.
 Pulse until mixture is crumbly.

 - Add almond butter, vanilla and continue to pulse.
 Test the mixture at this point by taking a small amount and press it between your fingers.
 If it sticks together easily and can roll into a ball, it’s ready.
 If the mixture is dry, add 1 tablespoon of water at a time, pulsing/mixing in between until the mixture is sticky enough to hold its shape (mine took about 3 tablespoons of water).
 This will depend on how sticky the dates are.

 - Roll the date mixture into approx. 1 – inch balls (I used a tablespoon to scoop the mixture and measure), then roll the balls in toasted coconut.
 You will need to press the coconut into the sides of the balls to help it stick.
 See my trick above for a helpful tip.

 Store bites in an airtight container at room temperature for up to two weeks.